19hours/sg-statutes/Acts/Presidential Elections Act.md

 (ii) to be adjourned and conducted afresh on such other date as the Returning Officer may declare by notification in theGazette, being a date not more than one week later, using either the same DRE voting system or ballot papers in accordance with the provisions of this Act.

-[19/2001 wef 15/05/2001]
+[19/2001]

+### DRE voting system procedures generally

 33D\.—(1) Except as otherwise provided in sections 33B and 33C and any regulations made under this section, any poll using any DRE voting system shall be conducted in the same manner as that in which voting is conducted under sections 17 to 34, and shall be regarded as a poll for the purposes of this Act.

+[19/2001]

 (2) The ballot image displayed on any approved DRE voting machine at any poll shall be an identical representation in electronic form of the ballot paper used at the poll.

+[19/2001]

 (3) The Minister may make regulations modifying the application of any provision of this Act to the conduct of polls using a DRE voting system, including in particular, prescribing the training of presiding officers in operating DRE voting systems, the procedures on opening and closing of such a poll, the manner of voting, the counting of votes and for the safe despatch or transmission of records of voting using DRE voting machines for counting, including recounting, if any.

-[19/2001 wef 15/05/2001]
+[19/2001]

 ### Publication of result and statement of poll in theGazette

-34\.—(1) After declaring the result under section 32(8)(a) or (8D)(a) and counting of all votes cast by overseas electors or after declaring the result under section 32A(5), as the case may be, the Returning Officer shall forthwith compile a statement of the poll in the prescribed form and shall cause the statement and the name of the person elected to the office of President to be published in theGazette.
+34\.—(1) After declaring the result under section 32(8)(a) or (8D)(a) and counting of all votes cast by overseas electors or after declaring the result under section 32A(5), as the case may be, the Returning Officer shall immediately compile a statement of the poll in the prescribed form and shall cause the statement and the name of the person elected to the office of President to be published in theGazette.

+[19/2001]

-(2) Notwithstanding the provisions of this Act, if the candidate who has been declared elected to the office of President under section 15 or 32 dies before the commencement of his term of office, the Prime Minister shall forthwith issue a fresh writ under section 6 and the provisions of this Act shall, with the necessary modifications, apply to that writ.
+(2) Notwithstanding the provisions of this Act, if the candidate who has been declared elected to the office of President under section 15 or 32 dies before the commencement of his term of office, the Prime Minister shall immediately issue a fresh writ under section 6 and the provisions of this Act shall, with the necessary modifications, apply to that writ.

 ### Failure to comply with provisions of this Act